rajaraodv/redispubsub/README_with_cf_blog_format.md

 <img src="https://github.com/rajaraodv/redispubsub/raw/master/pics/socketio1Instance.png" height="300px" width="450px" />
 </p>

-When you scale your app in a cloud environment, the load balancer will take over and starts to send the requests are sent to different instances causing Socket.io to break.
+When you scale your app in a cloud environment, the load balancer (Nginx in the case of Cloud Foundry) will take over, and the requests will be sent to different instances causing Socket.io to break.

 <p align='center'>
 <img src="https://github.com/rajaraodv/redispubsub/raw/master/pics/socketioBreaks.png" height="300px" width="450px" />